IrMel3/chrome-extension-wiki/README.md

   - DeepL API

 > Note:
-> Each extension branch (`search-vocab` and `fetch-vocab`) includes its **own backend implementation** for independent development and testing.
+> Each extension branch (`app-search-only` and `app-fetch-only`) includes its **own backend implementation** for independent development and testing.
 Although both use the same tech stack, they are maintained separately.

 ##  Installation & Setup